deanturpin/spectrum-analyser/readme.md

 # Generate major chord and send it to the speaker
 ./tonegen 440 550 660 | aplay

-# Generate chord, analyse it and display the first 100 bins
+# Generate chord and analyse it
-./tonegen 440 550 660 | ./fourier | head -100
+./tonegen 440 550 660 | ./fourier | less -r
 ```
 # C++ standards
 Initially I used the default C++ standard for ```clang``` (C++03) and then